 Our milk is 100% TRACEABLE – we know our farmers

 Our packaging is INFINITELY RECYCLABLE

 GMO is a genetically modified organism (including plants, animals and microorganism) whose genetic makeup has been altered by genetic engineering or transgenic technology.
 There are several GM crops that are grown intensively in North and South America.
-The production of certified Non-GMO milk involves the elimination of these crops from our cows diet.
+We ensure the elimination of these crops from our cows diet.

 Thomas Dwan and his family have been supplying milk to our dairy from their farm in Thurles Co.
 Tipperary for decades.
 Maintaining the standards set out by his father, and grandfather before that, is a promise he takes seriously – leading to recognition on the highest stage for excellence in dairy farming when they won the National Dairy Council & Kerrygold Quality Milk Awards 2015.

-With a firm focus on world-class quality and innovation, and to help ensure a thriving, sustainable industry for generations to come, the Dwan’s were excited about the development of Tipperary Fresh Milk.
+With a firm focus on world-class quality and innovation, and to help ensure a thriving, sustainable industry for generations to come, the Dwan’s were excited about the development of Tipperary Fresh.

 We all have to think about our environmental impact, food miles and the carbon footprint of our milk, including what goes into the feed.
 If I can also give Irish consumers the opportunity to buy quality homegrown milk – that is a great thing to be a part of.’

 Removing intensively grown soya is an important stance against the devastation of wildlife and biodiversity in vulnerable areas such as the Amazon rainforest.